 - 1 pair of red flashes (for use with ‘piper’s green’ socks – parents to buy for girls from Valentino’s)

 The ceremonial uniform will be issued once a student starts at Gordon's, regular swaps can be made to make sure the uniform fits correcly.
-These will be made via the 'Swap Shops', which are advertised regularly.
+These will be made via the 'Swap Shops'.

 Those students who are members of the Band are supplied with all Band Highland Uniform and accoutrements.